mrbeewer/markdown-notes-and-todo/MarkdownManager/App_Data/README.md

 ### Change Log:
+  * 25APR2016
+	* Added a note to the login page regarding company network interference.
+Have not yet been able to properly debug this.
   * 28JAN2016
 	* Added a modal to manage note creation / editing more smoothly
 	* @Html.BeginForm helper used for deletion instead of redirecting to a 'delete' view